PIH/openmrs-distro-pihemr/README.md

-Temporary steps to deploying custom buil of OpenMRS-Core
+Temporary steps to deploying custom build of OpenMRS-Core
 ========================================================

 We are temporarily running off an unreleased version of OpenMRS Core based off the master branch.